Medical Condition

 At Valiant Law, we help employees like you stand up against employers who do not comply with applicable state and federal laws concerning medical condition discrimination.
 We will review your situation and your employer’s policies to determine the path you can take to seek justice.
 Our team can pursue a remedy on your behalf through negotiations.
 However, if your case cannot be resolved with that method, we are prepared to litigate your medical discrimination complaint in court.

-We’ll be your zealous advocate, working to highlight and address wrongdoing by your employer.
-Schedule a consultation with our California medical condition discrimination attorney by contacting us at (909) 254-5771.
+We’ll be your dedicated advocate, fighting to hold your employer accountable.
+Contact us today to schedule a consultation with our California medical discrimination attorney at (909) 254-5771.

 Understanding Medical Condition Discrimination